-Live Animal entries - PLEASE READ regarding animal ownership.
-Clover Kids that have enrolled in a livestock project may show either their own animal or borrow from a sibling or another member that is exhibiting at the fair.
-An Animal ID Affidavit sheet does need to be turned in to the office by June 15th telling who the exhibitor is and the ownership of the animal they will be showing at the fair.
+Live animal entries - please read regarding animal ownership.
+Clover kids that have enrolled in a livestock project may show either their own animal or borrow from a sibling or another member that is exhibiting at the fair.
+An animal id affidavit sheet does need to be turned in to the office by june 14th telling who the exhibitor is and the ownership of the animal they will be showing at the fair.

-Clover Kids have the opportunity to "show" an animal and visit with the judge as a showmanship class.
-The animal will not be judged as it is strictly a "showmanship" class for youth to experience.
-NOTE: Clover Kid livestock check in Wednesday and animals will remain at fair until dismissed on Saturday.
+Clover kids have the opportunity to "show" an animal and visit with the judge as a showmanship class.
+The animal will not be judged as it is strictly a "showmanship" class for youth to experience. note: clover kid livestock will need to check in 1 hour prior to their respective show.
+It will be optional for clover kid livestock exhibits to be stalled at the fairgrounds.

-Equine entries are not eligible for Clover Kids, Rainbow Classic, or Open Class Horse Show.
+Equine entries are not eligible for clover kids, rainbow classic, or open class horse show.
 Equine exhibitors must be 8 years old, 4-H age.